ccloquet/tally/README.md

 # tally

-An online connected tally counter.
+An no brainer online connected tally counter.

 Client side only, no database, no server code => host it by yourself anywhere or go to https://blog.my-poppy.eu/tally.

+Set it up in one minute, no training needed.

 Use your PubNub keys for an unlimited number of counters (1,000,000 free clicks per month).